 Key words:

-HIV/AIDS knowledge, HIV/AIDS prevention, secondary school learners, sexual behaviour Zimbabwe INTRODUCTION AND BACKGROUND INFORMATION
+HIV/AIDS knowledge, HIV/AIDS prevention, secondary school learners, sexual behaviour, Zimbabwe INTRODUCTION AND BACKGROUND INFORMATION

 Acquired immuno deficiency syndrome (AIDS) is an infectious disease that is caused by the human immuno deficiency virus (HIV).
 The virus affects and destroys the immune system and people become more prone to opportunistic infections (Lindsay 2001:S4).
-Sub Saharan Africa (SSA) is the worst affected area with 64.0% of all people with HIV living in Sub Saharan Africa (UNAIDS 2006:15) and half of the new cases being among people aged 15-24 years (UNAIDS 2004:93).
+Sub Saharan Africa (SSA) is the worst affected area with 64.0% of all people with HIV living in SSA (UNAIDS 2006:15) and half of the new cases being among people aged 15-24 years (UNAIDS 2004:93).

-Zimbabwe is a landlocked country in Southern Africa.
-It is bounded by Zambia to the north, Botswana in the south west, Mozambique on the east, South Africa on the southern and Namibia on the western border.
-Harare is the largest and capital city of Zimbabwe.

-HIV/AIDS prevalence among young people

-Nearly half of the global population are younger than 25 years of age (UNAIDS 2004:93) and nearly half of the population in Zimbabwe (43.0%) comprises young people aged 15 years or younger
+Nearly half of the population in Zimbabwe (43.0%) comprises young people aged 15 or younger

 (http//www.nationsencyclopedia.com/economies/Africa/Zimbabwe.htm).
-HIV prevalence rates among Zimbabwe’s young people aged 15-19 years was 12.0% for women and 2.0% for young men of the same age group in Zimbabwe (MOHCW 2003:14).
-HIV prevalence for young women attending antenatal clinics ranges from 28.0% among women aged 15 years to 33.0% among women aged 21 years in Harare, Zimbabwe (MOHCW 2000:26).
-In Zimbabwe the age group of 6 to 15 years is least affected (MOHCW 2004:14).
+HIV prevalence rates among Zimbabwe’s young people aged 15-19 years was 12.0% for women and 2.0% for men in Zimbabwe (MOHCW 2003:14).
+HIV prevalence for young women, attending antenatal clinics, ranged from 28.0% among women aged 15 years to 33.0% among women aged 21 years in Harare (MOHCW 2000:26).
+In Zimbabwe the age group of 6 to 15 years was least affected (MOHCW 2004:14).
 The hope of slowing down the spread of HIV among young sexually active persons remains a challenge.
-The future of the AIDS epidemic will be shaped by the sexual behaviours of this younger age group since it is the least affected, hence the need to target HIV prevention strategies at them while they are still likely to be HIV negative.
+The future of the AIDS epidemic will be shaped by the sexual behaviours of this younger age group since it is the least affected.
+Hence there is an urgent need to target HIV prevention strategies at them while they are still likely to be HIV negative.
+According to Zimbabwe’s Young Adult Health Survey (MOHCW 2001-2002:70) human behaviour is influenced by different factors which include knowledge, risk perceptions and attitudes towards condoms, persons infected with HIV and gender roles.
+However, knowledge is reported as an important influential factor on sexual behaviours.
+A review on social science research on HIV/AIDS (Freudenthal 2001:12) showed that many researchers consider education to be one of the most important tools for preventing the transmission of HIV.
+A joint press release by UNICEF, UNAIDS and WHO (UNICEF 2002:1) stated that there was a strong linkage between what young people knew and how they acted.

-However, UNAIDS (2006:62) reports that 50.0% of persons living with HIV were infected during adolescence and young adulthood, emphasising the importance of targeting this age group to enable them to make informed decisions.
+Although there is no guarantee that knowledge leads to behaviour changes, at least HIV/AIDS knowledge should enable young people to make informed decisions.

 A Zimbabwe survey (MOHCW 2001-2002:1) reported that many youths engaged in behaviours that put them at risk of HIV infection and 71.0% of youths aged 15-29 years had sexual intercourse before the age of 20.
 The age of sexual intercourse, the degree of sexual activity and number of partners are factors that increase the risk of HIV among youths (Buseh, Glass, McElmurry, Mkhabela, & Sukati 2001:526).
-Sexual debut in Tanzania was as early as 10 years (Ikamba & Ouedraogo 2003:2).
 Two studies in Zimbabwe showed that many male adolescents were sexually active by the age of 15 and therefore at risk of HIV infection (Boohene, Tsodzai, Hardee-Cleveland, Weir & Janowitz 1999: 266).
+In Harare, the capital city of Zimbabwe, among the age group 15-24, HIV prevalence reportedly remained at 20.0% in 2005 (MOHCW 2005:27), hence the need to provide targeted HIV information, enabling young people to make informed choices.